 Upon accepting the award, Wright said: 'As an Aboriginal author, I understand the enormous importance and influence of the Kate Challis (RAKA) Award.
 I believe it is the most prestigious national and international benchmark for the promotion of excellence in Aboriginal art.
 This is the reason that I feel both extremely humble and also proud that my work was chosen this year for literature, and to know that my work can stand beside those of our most talented and highly recognised artists.'

 Jane Harrison's novel Becoming Kirrali Lewis is a contemporary urban story about a young Aboriginal woman who goes to university to study law, and finds herself increasingly intrigued by her new Aboriginal friends.
 Set in inner city Melbourne, Harrison's first person narrative takes the reader through a series of chance meetings and coincidences and ultimate surprise when Kirrali Lewis discovers the identity of her biological parents.
 Located within the young adult fiction genre, there are clever twists and humorous asides, and tender unsentimental scenes that bring a light touch to deep themes about identity and heritage.

 Highly commended: Ellen Van Neerven Heat and Light

 Ellen Van Neerven’s short story collection Heat and Light impressed the judges with her imaginative range and poetic language.
 There are magical realist, twirling stories of families, love and cars, a futuristic non-human community called the Larapinta and tender lesbian discovery stories.
 There is fearless and confident writing from an emerging writer.

-Thank yous and acknowledgements were made to Donors of the prizes and fellowships, Arts Awards team, School of Culture and Communication and Arts Faculty for supporting the event at the Melbourne Writers Festival.
+Thank you and acknowledgements were made to Donors of the prizes and fellowships, Arts Awards team, School of Culture and Communication and Faculty of Arts for supporting the event at the Melbourne Writers Festival.